drevansa/Getting-And-Cleaning-Data-Project/CodeBook.md

 43. fBodyAccMeanX

+   average of mean Fast Fourier Transformed body acceleration signal in the X direction for the activity by subject
    num -0.995249932641509...0.537012022051282

 44. fBodyAccMeanY

+   average of mean Fast Fourier Transformed body acceleration signal in the Y direction for the activity by subject
    num -0.989034304057971...0.524187686888889

 45. fBodyAccMeanZ

+   average of mean Fast Fourier Transformed body acceleration signal in the Z direction for the activity by subject
    num -0.989473926666667...0.280735952206667

 46. fBodyAccStdX

+   average of standard deviation Fast Fourier Transformed body acceleration signal in the X direction for the activity by subject
    num -0.996604570307692...0.658506543333333

 47. fBodyAccStdY

+   average of standard deviation Fast Fourier Transformed body acceleration signal in the Y direction for the activity by subject
    num -0.990680395362319...0.560191344

 48. fBodyAccStdZ

+   average of standard deviation Fast Fourier Transformed body acceleration signal in the Z direction for the activity by subject
    num -0.987224804307692...0.687124163703704

 49. fBodyAccMeanFreqX

+   average of mean frequency domain signals from Fast Fourier Transformed body acceleration signal in the X direction for the activity by subject
    num -0.635913046346154...0.159123629063636

 50. fBodyAccMeanFreqY

+   average of mean frequency domain signals from Fast Fourier Transformed body acceleration signal in the Y direction for the activity by subject
    num -0.379518455061538...0.466528231788462

 51. fBodyAccMeanFreqZ

+   average of mean frequency domain signals from Fast Fourier Transformed body acceleration signal in the Z direction for the activity by subject
    num -0.520114793584906...0.402532553395833

 52. fBodyAccJerkMeanX

+   average of mean Fast Fourier Transformed body linear acceleration jerk signal in the X direction for the activity by subject
    num -0.994630797358491...0.474317256051282

 53. fBodyAccJerkMeanY

+   average of mean Fast Fourier Transformed body linear acceleration jerk signal in the Y direction for the activity by subject
    num -0.989398823913043...0.276716853307692

 54. fBodyAccJerkMeanZ

+   average of mean Fast Fourier Transformed body linear acceleration jerk signal in the Z direction for the activity by subject
    num -0.992018447826087...0.157775692377778

 55. fBodyAccJerkStdX

+   average of standard deviation Fast Fourier Transformed body linear acceleration jerk signal in the X direction for the activity by subject
    num -0.995073759245283...0.476803887476923

 56. fBodyAccJerkStdY

+   average of standard deviation Fast Fourier Transformed body linear acceleration jerk signal in the Y direction for the activity by subject
    num -0.990468082753623...0.349771285415897

 57. fBodyAccJerkStdZ

+   average of standard deviation Fast Fourier Transformed body linear acceleration jerk signal in the Z direction for the activity by subject
    num -0.993107759855072...-0.00623647528983051

 58. fBodyAccJerkMeanFreqX

+   average of mean frequency domain signals from Fast Fourier Transformed body linear acceleration jerk signal in the X direction for the activity by subject
    num -0.576044001875...0.331449281481482

 59. fBodyAccJerkMeanFreqY

+   average of mean frequency domain signals from Fast Fourier Transformed body linear acceleration jerk signal in the Y direction for the activity by subject
    num -0.601971415384615...0.195677336307692

 60. fBodyAccJerkMeanFreqZ

+   average of mean frequency domain signals from Fast Fourier Transformed body linear acceleration jerk signal in the Z direction for the activity by subject
    num -0.62755547372549...0.230107945944444

 61. fBodyGyroMeanX